HMS Maori (F24): Construction and career

 Authorized as one of seven Tribal-class destroyers under the 1935 Naval Estimates, Maori was the second ship of her name to serve in the Royal Navy.
 The ship was ordered on 10 March 1936 from Fairfield Shipbuilding and Engineering Company and was laid down on 6 July at the company's Govan shipyard.
 She was launched on 2 September 1937 by Mrs. W. J. Jordan, the wife of the New Zealand High Commissioner Bill Jordan.
-Maori was completed on 30 November 1938 and commissioned on 5 December at a cost of £340,622 which excluded weapons and communications outfits furnished by the Admiralty.
+Maori was completed on 30 November 1938 and commissioned on 5 December at a cost of £340,622 which excluded weapons and communication equipment furnished by the Admiralty.

 Maori joined HMS Cossack's division in January 1939 and joined the Mediterranean Fleet.
 She and the other Tribal-class destroyers did convoy escort duties, and Maori then returned to Britain in October.
 Until April 1940 she patrolled the North Sea and also took part in the Norwegian Campaign.
 In June she sailed to Iceland looking for German warships and also served briefly in the Faroe Islands.

 In May 1941, she participated in the pursuit and destruction of the German battleship Bismarck.
 While escorting Convoy WS-8B to the Middle East, Maori, along with the destroyers Cossack, Sikh and Zulu broke off on 26 May and headed towards the area where Bismarck had been reported.
 They found her that evening and made several torpedo attacks in the evening and into the next morning.
 No hits were scored but they kept her gunners from getting any sleep, making it easier for the battleships to attack her the next morning.
 Maori then rescued some of the survivors from Bismarck after the battleship sank.

 She served with the 14th Destroyer Flotilla during the Battle of Cape Bon in December 1941.
 Maori, commanded by Commander R. E. Courage, RN, was attacked by German aircraft and sunk at her moorings in the Malta Grand Harbour on 12 February 1942, with the loss of one of her crew; she was raised and scuttled off Fort Saint Elmo on 15 July 1945.